-In edit mode on any Lightning Page for a custom object (and selected standard objects from Winter ‘21 release), select the Highlights Panel and tick “Enable Dynamic Actions (Beta, desktop only)”.
+In edit mode on a Lightning Page, select the Highlights Panel and tick “Enable Dynamic Actions”.
 You’ll need to do this on every Lightning Page you wish to use Dynamic Actions on.

 With the box ticked we have a new option to “Add Action”.